One of our favourite dishes in the world, the vegan Malysian Laksa!

 Half a fresh lime cut in to quarters to garnish

 1. Begin by soaking the cashews in water for 15 minutes in total.

 2. On a low to medium heat toast the coriander seeds, fennel seeds and cumin seeds for about 10 minutes.

-3. Add the seeds to a food processor along with the turmeric, ginger, chili, paprika, lemongrass, garlic, cashews, half the fresh coriander and the juice of one fresh lime and blend to make a paste.
+3. Add the seeds to a food processor along with the turmeric, ginger, chilli, paprika, lemongrass, garlic, cashews, half the fresh coriander and the juice of one fresh lime and blend to make a paste.